uswitch/analytij/README.md

 (def analytics-service (service account-id "pathToPrivateKeyFile"))

 ;; How to upload data
-(upload-data analytics-service account-id property-id custom-data-source-id c-data-file) => Returns response map. :TODO get results from REPL.
+(upload-data analytics-service acc-id property-id custom-data-source-id c-data-file) => Returns response map. :TODO get results from REPL.

 ;; How to check on upload progress.